Study for a Semester or Year in the UAE!

 For information about additional scholarships please visit our External Scholarships web page.

 The American University of Ras Al Khaimah offers students the option of pursuing an Intensive Arabic Language program at the Beginner/Upper Beginner Level along with a Middle Eastern Studies program.
-Students are also able to select from courses in the normal academic program offerings.
+Students are also able to select from courses from the regular AURAK academic program offerings.

 All students are expected to maintain at least the equivalent of a full time course load according to Appalachian State and the host university while abroad (whichever is greater).
 Students participating on the AURAK program will be required to enroll in 15-18 credits per semester.
 For more information about study abroad enrollment policies, credit approval, and credit and grade conversions please visit the Academics section of our website.